adamsp/speakman-website/source/_posts/2013-09-23-20-things-in-20-weeks.markdown

 13. What's Shaking, NZ? for iOS (partly written already)

-14. Figure out how to fix the Twitter plugin on the side of this website.
+14. Figure out how to fix the Twitter plugin on the side of this website. ('Fixed' it by [deleting it](https://github.com/adamsp/speakman-website/commit/7b87a9597e0505c668bd65a4114b3009452fc2d9) - updated the theme at the same time, woo!)

 15. CV/Resume app, with my work history, links to profiles, Twitter stream, G+ stream, etc